“So how does this ChatGPT thing actually work?”

 “The bigger models have read more books and have more connections between concepts.
 GPT-4 has hundreds of billions of these connections, while smaller models might only have a few billion.

-It’s like comparing someone who’s read 10,000 books to someone who’s read 100 books.
+It’s like comparing someone who’s read 10,000 books to someone who’s read 100.
 The first person will generally give you more nuanced and accurate information.”

 My mom assumed AI models were constantly learning from our conversations, so I had to correct her:

-“Most LLMs like ChatGPT are actually frozen after their initial training.
-They don’t learn from your conversations with them.
-It’s like they read billions of books, then took a final exam, and now they’re just using what they learned during that study period to answer questions.
+“Most LLMs like ChatGPT are frozen after their initial training.
+They don’t learn from your conversations.
+It’s like they read billions of books, took a final exam, and now they’re just using what they studied to answer questions.

-Some newer systems do have memory or can search the web for updated information, but the core model itself isn’t usually learning from you.”
+Some newer systems have memory or can search the web for updated information, but the core model itself isn’t learning from you.”

-As our call was wrapping up (her cat demanding attention in the background), I explained why understanding the basics of LLMs is important:
+As our call was wrapping up (her cat demanding attention in the background), she asked why she should care about any of this.

 After my explanation, my mom nodded and said, “So it’s like having a very well-read research assistant who sometimes makes things up, doesn’t have real experiences, and is really just playing an incredibly sophisticated word prediction game?”